axibase/atsd/integration/alteryx/README.md

 Alteryx Designer is a graphical design environment to create and edit ETL (Extract, Transform, Load) workflows.
-The following guide includes examples of loading time series data from the Axibase Time Series Database (ATSD), calculating derived time series in Alteryx and storing the results back in ATSD.
+The following guide includes examples of loading time series data from ATSD, calculating derived time series in Alteryx and storing the results back in ATSD.

 ## Sample Dataset